RevenueCat/revenuecat-docs/docs_source/Integrations & Events/webhooks/event-flows.md

 ## Trial Flow (Unsuccessful Conversion)

 When a user initially signs up for a subscription with a trial, an `INITIAL_PURCHASE` webhook is dispatched.
-If the subscriber cancels their subscription at any point during the trial period, a `CANCELLATION` event is sent, but the user will retain entitlement access for the remainder of the trial’s duration.
-Once the trial duration elapses, an `EXPIRATION` event will be sent and the subscriber's entitlements will be revoked.
+If the customer cancels their subscription at any point during the trial period, a `CANCELLATION` event is sent, but the user will retain entitlement access for the remainder of the trial’s duration.
+Once the trial duration elapses, an `EXPIRATION` event will be sent and the customer's entitlements will be revoked.

-Note: Apple requires subscribers to cancel within 24 hours of the trial’s expiration.
+Note: Apple requires customers to cancel within 24 hours of the trial’s expiration.
 If a user cancels less than 24 hours before the trial expires, you may unexpectedly receive a `CANCELLATION` event followed by a `RENEWAL` event.

 [block:image]
 {